 - Get there early enough to trouble-shoot any logistical issues and set up food. - Assign student leaders to welcome and engage new students. - Get the beat on!
 Play lots of music in the background. - Prep student emcees: (1) Welcome students!
-(2) Introduce the meeting by clearly explaining who you are and what your group stands for.
+(2) Introduce the meeting by clearly explaining Cru (see section "How to explain Cru").
 (3) Don't single out newcomers.